Hixie/reminder-system/README.md

-# reminder-system
-Home automation hub and chore management system
+This is the source code for reminder-system ("remy"), my home automation hub and chore management system.